nirtamir2/ai-sdk-slides/slides.md

 <!--
 Retrieval-Augmented Generation (RAG) is the process of optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.
 -->

+---
+hide: true
+---

+TODO:
+- RSC - try to understand it better and demonstrate it
+- Cool stuff with agents